 In Layman’s term, Brute Force Attack involves multiple try and error approach using hundreds of combination to guess the right username or password.
 This is done using powerful algorithms and dictionaries which guesses the password using some kind of context.

 This kind of attack is difficult to execute but it still is one of the popular attacks executed on WordPress sites.
 By default, WordPress does not block a user from trying multiple fail attempts which let a human or bot try thousands of combinations per second.

 How to prevent, and fix Brute Force Attacks

-Avoiding Brute Force is fairly simple.
-All you have to do is create a strong password which includes Upper case letters, lower case letters, number and special characters as each character has different ASCII value and it would be difficult to guess a long and complex password.
+Avoiding the Brute Force is fairly simple.
+All you have to do is create a strong password which includes Upper case letters, lower case letters, numbers and special characters as each character has different ASCII values and it would be difficult to guess a long and complex password.
 Avoid using a password like johnny123 or whatsmypassword.

 Also, integrate Two Factor Authentication to authenticate the users logging into your site twice.
 Two Factor Authentication is a great plugin to use.

 One of the oldest hacks in the book of web hacking is injecting SQL queries to effect or to completely destroy the database using any web form or input field.

 Upon successful intrusion, a hacker can manipulate the MySQL database and quite possibly gain access to your WordPress admin or simply change its credentials for further damage.
 This attack is usually executed by amateur to mediocre hackers who are mostly testing their hacking capabilities.

 Also, update your WordPress as well as any theme or plugin which you think can be causing issues.
 Check their documentation and visit their support forums to report such issues so they can develop a patch.

 Malicious code is injected into WordPress through an infected theme, outdated plugin or script.
 This code can extract data from your site as well as insert malicious content that might go unnoticed due to its discreet nature.